mnater/Hyphenopoly/docs/Global-Hyphenopoly-Object.md

 The test results are stored in sessionStorage to assure that the tests are rerun when the browser occasionally gets updated.

-Because the law in some contries require a user opt-in or opt-out or whatever if you store data on the client, `cacheFeatureTests` is deactivated by default and has to be activated explicitely by hand in the [Hyphenopoly global object](./Global-Hyphenopoly-Object.md):
+Because the law in some countries require a user opt-in or opt-out or whatever if you store data on the client, `cacheFeatureTests` is deactivated by default and has to be activated explicitly by hand in the [Hyphenopoly global object](./Global-Hyphenopoly-Object.md):
 ````javascript
 const Hyphenopoly = {
     "require": {...},